xcat2/confluent-docs/docs/collective.md

     # nodeattrib n1 collective.manager=mgt1
     # nodegroupattrib rack1 collective.manager=mgt1

-# Restoring a missing collective member by restoring files

-If a collective member is reinstalled, it's role in the cluster can be repaired by restoring the following four files:

-    /etc/confluent/privkey.pem
-    /etc/confluent/srvcert.pem
-    /etc/confluent/cfg/collective
-    /etc/confluent/cfg/myname

 # Restoring a missing collective member by repeating the invite process

 At any point, the invite process can be repeated for a member as if it were joining new, and it will replace the stale entry.